OpenZeppelin/openzeppelin-contracts/README.md

 }
 ```

 > You need an ethereum development framework for the above import statements to work!
-Check out these guides for [Truffle], [Embark] or [Buidler].
+Check out these guides for [OpenZeppelin CLI], [Truffle], [Embark] or [Buidler].

 On our site you will find a few [guides] to learn about the different parts of OpenZeppelin, as well as [documentation for the API][API docs].
 Keep in mind that the API docs are work in progress, and don’t hesitate to ask questions in [our forum][forum].